 ESERO-UK, also known as the UK Space Education and Resource Office, aims to promote the use of space to enhance and support the teaching and learning of science, technology, engineering and mathematics (STEM) in schools and colleges throughout the UK.

-Funded by the European Space Agency (ESA) and the Department for Education ESERO-UK will:
+Funded by the European Space Agency (ESA), UK Space Agency and the Department for Education ESERO-UK will:

 - share good practice, and space-related teaching and learning resources, with teachers